 …a psychological pattern in which an individual doubts their accomplishments and has a persistent internalized fear of being exposed as a “fraud.”
 Despite external evidence of their competence, those experiencing this phenomenon remain convinced that they are frauds, and do not deserve all they have achieved.
 Individuals with impostorism incorrectly attribute their success to luck, or as a result of deceiving others into thinking they are more intelligent than they perceive themselves to be.

 Yikes!
 No wonder the butterflies were in a constant flutter.
 While I’d like to say that it eventually went away and I got into a rhythm and everything fell into place, that’s not quite how it happened.
 I had a few rough years and some not-so-great work experiences.
 I was told on more than one occasion that I needed to speak up and talk more in meetings.
 I was also told there was no place in the agency world for wallflowers.
 I was also once told that I needed to laugh more in the office, but that’s another blog post entirely #amIright?

 I’m happy to report this is no longer an issue for me.
 Work confidence isn’t a problem; I can lead a meeting and a client with ease and yes, I can now laugh freely in the office.
 So, if you’re currently in the position that I was many moons ago, and you’re wondering how I did it; I’m going to let you in on four small tips that worked for me.

 Chasing confidence takes time.
 Some of us exude it from the get-go, and some of us need to practice.
-For me, it didn’t come naturally but I kept speaking up, kept learning more about my clients and their industry, kept preparing each day both internally and outwardly and I found something amazing happened.
+For me, it didn’t come naturally, but I kept speaking up, kept learning more about my clients and their industry, kept preparing each day both internally and outwardly, and I found something amazing happened.
 I forgot I felt like an imposter, the butterflies packed up and move elsewhere, and I realized I was a valued member of my team who had the talent to be there.
-My hope is that you’re able to evict your fluttering friends, too.
+I hope that you’re able to evict your fluttering friends, too.